Tutti

 6. Build a network

-One of the most important marketing tips for photographers is to build a network.
+One of the most important marketing tips for event photographers is to build a network.
 As a photographer, it's important to establish professional contacts outside of the internet.
 Amongst other things, this will allow you to learn from those within the photography industry and will provide an opportunity for you to bounce ideas off of people who have genuine expertise.
 If you don't know where to start, try searching online for photography networking groups and meet-ups in your local area.

 image showing two women smiling and networking